NixToDo/StepVorschub/README.md

 feed rate or the thread pitch I have to disasseble the current gears and mount the new ones.
 Maybe only for a short movement.
 Thats a lot of work!

-Now I have replaced these gears by this electronic feed and thread controller.
+Now I have replaced these gears by this electronic feed and thread controller.</br>
 It consists of:
 - An Arduino Nano with an 0.9" GLCD and a manual rotary encoder for human interface.
 - An quadrature encoder with high resolution to track the position of the main spindle.
 - An stepper motor and the driver attached to the original feed / thread gearbox.

-The handling is now much easier!
+The handling is now much easier!</br>
-I only have to select the needed feed or thread pitch value on the controller.
+I only have to select the needed feed or thread pitch value on the controller.</br>
 And of course the right settings on the lathe.
 (Bed slide engagement, leadscrew or towbar, ...)

-Written by Dirk Radloff, with contributions from the open source community.
+Written by Dirk Radloff, with contributions from the open source community.</br>
-GNU V3 license, check license.txt for more information.
+GPL V3 license, check license.txt for more information.
 All text above must be included in any redistribution.

 Hosted on Github: